equinor/tagreader-python/docs/manual.md

 Please keep in mind when using `get_status`:
 * This is an experimental feature.
 It may work as intended, or it may result in erroneous status values in some cases.
 If that happens, please create an issue.
 * Both how fetching status is activated and how it is returned may be changed at a later time.
-* The cache will currently be silently bypassed whenever `get_status` is `True`.

 ## Caching results

-By default a cache-file using the HDF5 file format will be attached to the client upon client creation.
+By default, a cache-file using the SQLite file format will be attached to the client upon client creation.
 Whenever `IMSClient.read()` is called, the cache is queried for existing data.
 Any data that is not already in the cache will be queried from the data source.
 The cache can significantly speed up queries, and it is therefore recommended to always keep it enabled.
 The cache file will be created on use.

 Data in the cache never expires.
 If the data for some reason becomes invalid, then the cache and data source will no longer produce the same data set.
 An existing cache file can safely be deleted at any time, at least as long as there is no ongoing query.